harishdurga/laravel-quiz/README.md

     }
 ```

-As shown in the example you customer method should return an array with two elements the first one being the correct answer and the second element being the user's answer for the question.
+As shown in the example your customer method should return an array with two elements the first one being the correct answer and the second element being the user's answer for the question.
 And whatever the `$data` you send to the `validate()` will be sent to these custom methods so that you can send additional data for rendering the answers.

 ### Testing